vbuterin/blog/posts/deeperdive.md

 ## What does a cross-chain proof look like?

 To show the full complexity, we'll explore the most difficult case: where the keystore is on one L2, and the wallet is on a different L2.
-If either the keystore on the wallet is on L1, then only half of this design is needed.
+If either the keystore or the wallet is on L1, then only half of this design is needed.

 <center><br>